capnproto/ekam/README.md

     bar bin/baz

 This says: "Once you've built `bar` (within this directory), copy it to `bin/baz`."

+### Building libraries

+Currently, Ekam does not support building libraries.
+This seems complicated to support since there's no automated way for Ekam to decide what makes a good library.
+You'd need to declare some set of modules representing the public interface, which is a bit sad.

+For now, Ekam is suitable for projects where the final output is a binary.
+A "library" in Ekam is just a directory that contains some code.
+It does not build to a `.a` or `.so` file; instead, the objects may be directly linked into binaries found in other directories as needed.

 ### Handling Magic Singleton Registries